Date: Aug. 20, 1998

 Read the full text of Ensuring Safe Food From Production to Consumption

-or at the mailing address in the letterhead; tel.
-(202) 334-3313 or 1-800-624-6242.
+or by calling 202-334-3313 or 1-800-624-6242.
 Reporters may obtain a pre-publication copy from the Office of News and Public Information at the letterhead address (contacts listed above).INSTITUTE OF MEDICINE

 Food and Nutrition Board